nivgo/AndroidDeviceAutomator/README.md

 - Detect the operating system and ensure the Android Debug Bridge (ADB) is available.
 - Record specific Android device events to a file.
-- Play back Android device events from a file.
+- Play back Android device events from a file, with an option to adjust the playback speed using a slowdown factor.
 - Send SMS, make calls, and execute general commands on the connected Android device.

 ## Setup & Installation